-I have been knitting for over 50 years and love to share this wonderful, relaxing & therapeutic craft to as many as possible.
+I have been knitting for over 50 years and love to share this wonderful, relaxing and therapeutic craft with others.

 This reindeer doll design is probably my favourite of all my Christmas Doll designs.
 There's just something about that cheeky pompom nose, not to mention his tail.